immcantation/tigger/docs/topics/genotypeFasta.md

 novel
 :   an optional `data.frame` containing putative
-novel alleeles of the type returned by [findNovelAlleles](findNovelAlleles.md).
+novel alleles of the type returned by [findNovelAlleles](findNovelAlleles.md).